How Many Beers Can Someone Drink in an Hour and Be OK to Drive in North Carolina?

 About the Author

 Preston Lesley practices personal injury law in North Carolina for the Law Offices of James Scott Farrin.
-He was named to The National Trial Lawyers “Top 40 Under 40”a list in 2021.
-He currently serves as a member of the North Carolina Advocates for Justice and has provided pro bono assistance to North Carolina Central University’s Elder Law Program and Volunteer Income Tax Assistance (VITA) Clinic.
+He was named to The National Trial Lawyers “Top 40 Under 40” list from 2021-2025, and has been recognized on Best Lawyers in America’s “Best Lawyers: Ones to Watch” list for Personal Injury Litigation – Plaintiffs for 2024 and 2025.4 He currently serves as a member of North Carolina Advocates for Justice and has provided pro bono assistance to North Carolina Central University’s Elder Law Program and Volunteer Income Tax Assistance (VITA) Clinic.

 ×